0xack13/0xackBlog/content/CSharpEBM.md

 		}
 ```

-So, this is purely a syntactic sugar feature in order to simply code typing.
+	So, this is purely a syntactic sugar feature in order to simplify code typing and wasn't merely intended for any other reason.
+Also, you might notice how the `$` was generated using `string.format` along with the variable we passed inline of the `WriteLine` method.